-A 1.86 acre waterfront parcel owned by the City of Dunkirk has been committed as an affiliated property for the Fredonia Startup plan (Appendix D: Dunkirk Lakefrontland map).
+A 1.86 acre waterfront parcel owned by the City of Dunkirk has been committed as an available property for the Fredonia Startup plan (Appendix D: Dunkirk Lakefront land map).

 This parcel is located directly on Dunkirk Harbor within two blocks of the Fredonia Technology Incubator.
 The plot has 270 feet frontage on Route 5 - a major thoroughfare between Buffalo and Pennsylvania.
-It is adjacent to a marina, bicycle/ walking trails, a restaurant, and a Clarion Hotel. \Significant investment has been committed for ongoing upgrades to the adjacent marina and sea wall improvements.
+It is adjacent to a marina, bicycle/ walking trails, a restaurant, and a Clarion Hotel.
+Significant investment has been committed for ongoing upgrades to the adjacent marina and sea wall improvements.
 This parcel provides an ideal opportunity for public-private partnership.
-One proposed use of this property, as an aquatic museum and science center, has been widely vetted and well received both on campus and in the community.